cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-0.md

 4. Pipeline Manageability & Governance with Templates
 5. Configuration as Code (CasC) with CloudBees CI
 6. Pipeline Manageability & Governance with Policies
+7. Configuration as Code (CasC) for Developers
-7. Contextual Feedback for Pipelines
+8. Contextual Feedback for Pipelines
-8. Cross Team Collaboration
+9. Cross Team Collaboration
-9. Hibernating Managed Controllers
+10. Hibernating Managed Controllers

 **Please note, it is unlikely that we will get through all the material.
 However, all of the lab material is freely available on GitHub and can be self-led.
 The CloudBees CI lab environment will be available until next Monday if you would like to complete any labs we don't.**